-In Windows XP you’ll find user files in the following path:
+In Windows XP ,you’ll find user files using the following path:

-In Windows Vista and Windows 7 you’ll find user files in the following path:
+In Windows Vista and Windows 7 you’ll find user files using the following path:

 While accessing user files you can get “Access is Denied” error message, this happens because your user account on the broken laptop was protected by a password, but there’s a way to fix that.